 White Eggplant….Who Knew?

-Surprise!
-White Eggplant
+🌿 Surprise!
+White Eggplant is a Thing!

 What you’ll love about white eggplant:

-What is Eggplant and Where Did it Come From?
+🍆 What is Eggplant and Where Did It Come From?

-Fried Eggplant
+Southern-Style Fried White Eggplant

 Ingredients you’ll need for this recipe